 Egypt confirms first coronavirus case in Africa

-CAIRO: Egypt confirmed on Friday (Feb 14) its first coronavirus case, making it the first in Africa.
+CAIRO: Egypt's health ministry on Friday (Feb 15) announced the first confirmed case of the novel coronavirus in Africa.

-The health ministry said in a statement it had immediately informed the World Health Organization (WHO) and had taken all necessary preventative measures.
-It did not give the nationality of the affected person, or any other details.
+The sufferer was not Egyptian, the ministry said in a statement, without specifying the nationality.

-The patient has been placed in isolation in a hospital for treatment and monitoring.
+"The ministry has taken preventative measures and is monitoring the patient ... who is stable," said health ministry spokesman Khaled Megahed.

 BOOKMARK THIS: Our comprehensive coverage on the Wuhan coronavirus and its developments